ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/docs/README.md

 ## CTS

 The next step after Placement is Clock tree synthesis.
 It defines the clock network for the clock signal from source to the clock pins of the FFs.
+The command to execute `Clock Tree Synthesis` is `run_cts` When the `run_CTS` command is executed in OpenLane, the following processes take place, performed by the respective tools:

 ```
 - Clock Tree Synthesis